Marriage Preparation Checklist for Engaged Couples in the Diocese of Trenton

 You should plan to complete your marriage preparation program by six months before the wedding if possible, and certainly no later than three months prior.

-Once you’ve completed your marriage preparation program and have received your certificate, you’ll need to meet with your pastoral minister again to discuss what you’ve learned at your workshop, and complete Parts II and III of your Pre-Nuptial forms.
+Once you’ve completed your marriage preparation program and have received your certificate, you’ll need to meet with your Pastoral Minister again to discuss what you’ve learned at your workshop, and complete Parts II and III of your Pre-Nuptial forms.

 By two to three months before the wedding…

-Once the Pre-Nuptial forms have been completed and you’ve worked through any preparation issues with your pastoral minister, you should begin planning your wedding liturgy.
+Once the Pre-Nuptial forms have been completed and you’ve worked through any preparation issues with your Pastoral Minister, you should begin planning your wedding liturgy.
 Your goal is a ceremony that reflects the sacredness of your marriage and the uniqueness of your relationship.

-If you are both Catholic, a nuptial mass is recommended.
-If you’re an interfaith couple, a nuptial ceremony may be a better option.
-Your parish may have a wedding planner to assist you in planning your wedding liturgy.
+The Parish Staff will assist you in planning your wedding liturgy.
 Catholic persons should plan to receive the Sacrament of Reconciliation prior to the wedding to fully prepare you for the graces of sacramental marriage.
 It is highly recommended that all aspects of marriage preparation at the parish be completed by six weeks before the wedding, allowing you to focus on personal reflection and last minute details.

 After the wedding…